speechly/docs/content/client-libraries/react/_index.md

 Speechly is a developer tool for building real-time voice user interfaces for touch screen and web applications.

 After you've [configured your application](/quick-start/) and have it's App ID available, you can integrate it to your application.
+This documentation is about integrating Speechly to your React application.

 {{< youtube "xI68NT8D1m8" >}}
 *e-Commerce demo built on Speechly React Client*